Post Operative Care

 In the unlikely event that the nail should re-grow in the area that the procedure was performed, contact your Chiropodist for advice and/or further treatment.

-It is in your best interest to comply with the above advice.
-This will result in quicker healing and fewer return appointments for dressing changes.
+It is important to comply with the above advice, as proper care will result in faster healing and reduce the risk of complications.

 Do you require an appointment?